 With the increasing popularity of neutral-tone furniture, many people are now opting for office desks with a gray wood finish.
 Imparting a modern edge to the office space, a gray wood desk is calmer, brighter, and less warm than a natural wood finish.
 If you want a serious office look but do not like the severity of black furniture, purchasing a gray wood desk can be an excellent choice.

-Most household desks are rectangular in shape with sturdy legs to support the weight of books and equipment.
+Most household desks are rectangular with sturdy legs to support the weight of books and equipment.
 But some people prefer U-shaped desks for their home office, especially for more organizational and collaborative purposes.
 And many luxury designer brands manufacture circular or oval-shaped desks today.

 However, you should consider your preferences and available room space before settling on a desk shape for the home office.